Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/README.md

   <img width="250" src="https://github.com/user-attachments/assets/a407fc6a-4525-425a-9f4d-b8a7ce1a58a5" />
 </p>

-In the "Homescreen" page, if the account is new or has no budgets then the only option is to select "Create New Budget".
-This will prompt the user to select the desired month and year.
-Additionally, there are seven predefined sections: "Education", "Housing/Utilities", "Food", "Transportation", "Entertainment", "Medical", "Other".
-The user can enter custom subsections with no limit for the budget.
-At the bottom of the page, the user will select "Save Budget" to store the budget in the database.
+On the Home screen:

+- If no budgets exist yet, users can select Create New Budget

+- Users must specify the month and year for the budget

+- Each budget contains seven predefined sections:

+  - Education, Housing/Utilities, Food, Transportation, Entertainment, Medical, Other

+- Users can add unlimited custom subsections and amounts

+After inputting budget information, click Save Budget to store the data in the MySQL database.

 <p align="center">
   <img width="250" src="https://github.com/user-attachments/assets/643b31b5-ad39-4c55-97e0-ed2b44f4bac7" />